Lucevar/npc-outfit-diversity/README.md

 I largely leave generic guards alone so you can use your guard mods of choice.

+Differences with vanilla friendly wearables expansion:
+* Doesn't include item replacers
+* Not dependent on BCOM
+* Fewer new NPCs (not none)
+* Fewer scripts

 ## Requirements:
 * OAAB Data
 - Distributes many of the armor sets and hoods to NPCs